 Tickets

-It will also cost 2 Euros to park the car, which you will probably want.
+It will also cost 2 Euros to park the car, which you will probably want to do.

 Note that you have to book it in advance on its official site.
-Be aware that tickets are limited to 50 each half an hour, and the trail is becoming a big attraction!
+Be aware that tickets are limited to 50 per half hour, and the trail is becoming a big attraction!
 Thus, buy in advance!

 When is it Open?

-It’s open all year between Tuesdays and Sundays.
+It’s open all year, from Tuesday to Sunday.
 Thus, and to make it clear, it’s closed on Mondays!
-It’s also closed on January 1st, December 24th, 25th, and 31st December.
+It’s also closed on January 1st, December 24th, 25th, and 31st.

-Timetables may change according to the need of management, but you’ll get this actualized information when booking the tickets.
+Timetables may change according to management’s needs, but you’ll receive this actualized information when booking your tickets.

 How much time does it take to hike Caminito del Rey?

-Despite this, you should reserve about 3 hours for hiking the trail.
-You want to take in everything, stop a few times and take many pictures!
-Although, you should arrive about 30 minutes earlier.
+You should reserve about 3 hours for hiking the trail.
+You want to take in everything, stop a few times, and take many pictures!
+Although you should arrive about 30 minutes earlier.
 From the car park to the entrance is still quite a walk, and you’ll need to arrive at the Caminito del Rey entrance on time.

 The trail is perfectly signed, so you shouldn’t have any problem with this!